Photography is an art, and according to the words of Destin Sparks- “Photography is the story I fail to put into words”.

 Charging a specific price for a particular task or set of tasks is known as the lump sum method.
 This billing method does not restrict you from billing individual tasks.
 Rather, you can set your prices for specific tasks and bill accordingly.
 Besides, in case the scope of work varies then you can add the extra charges as per the time and cost method.

-Establishing a strong photography business also depends on how you track all your business transactions.
-Monitor all your business invoices with the help of online invoicing software to keep track of your unpaid invoices.
-Otherwise, you may run into a severe economic downturn in your business.
+Establishing a strong photography business and safeguarding it from the economic downturn is vital.
+Hence, it is also significant to track all your business transactions.
+Monitor all your photography invoices with the help of online invoicing software to keep track of all your outstanding invoices.